umakiyer/Movies-ETL/README.md

 # Movies-ETL
 Created a movie database from multiple data sources.
 Extracted the data from multiple data sources.
 Transformed multiple data using RegEX( dropping/merging the columns) & created DataFrame.
 Converted the DataFrame to create the movie database.
 Loaded the movie database to pgAdmin.
-Wrote SQL query to verify the movie database.
+Wrote SQL query to verify the movie & rating tables in the database.

-## ETL function to read the data:
+## ETL function to read three data files:

 * Created function to read the Wikipedia , kaggle data, rating data.